elytre/elytre/README.md

 }

 .Header .Menu {
-  /* How the header is displayed */
+  /* How the header menu is displayed */
 }

-.Header .Menu .Menu-entry {
+.Header .Menu .MenuEntry {
   /* How a single entry is displayed in the header menu */ }